 - Differentiated instruction

-Members of our dynamic school community represent over 30 different nationalities which gives us a great mixture of different experiences and cultures.
+Members of our dynamic school community represent over 30 different nationalities which give us a great mixture of different experiences and cultures.
 This factor makes SIS a stimulating place for all involved.
 The school campus has Preschool classes ( Ages 3 and 4), a Kindergarten and Primary School (Grades 1-6).

 It is with great excitement that we would like to announce that beginning in the 2020/2021 academic year (September 2020) Shinagawa International School in Japan will offer a Grade 7 Inquiry Learning Programme.
 The programme will be an extension of your child’s current Primary Years Programme.
 We are making preparations to apply for candidacy as a Middle Years Programme (MYP) School and take our senior school students through the IB World School learning experience from Grade 7-10.